-This recipe is one of my family's favorite soups.
-Rich and delicious makes it perfect for any season.
+This Bean Soup is one of my family’s favorite soups.
+It is rich and delicious and is perfect for any season.
 For cold winter days you can add smoked meat to enrich its nutrient value.
-For summer days you can make a lighter soup with no meat in it.
-When served with fresh red onion and freshly baked bread it's a real treat.
+For summer days you can make a lighter soup with no meat at all.
+When served with fresh red onion, sour cream and freshly baked bread, I must say this soup is a real treat.

 - 500 g pinto bean

 - 1 red bell pepper